One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 The exterior of the Tromso Ice Domes is humble, but belies an incredible scene inside

 Ever heard of the Snowhotel in Sweden, not far from Kiruna and Abisko?
-This is Norway’s version!
+This is a similar concept, but Northern Norway’s version!

-The Tromso Ice Domes is a hotel made entirely of ice (yes, entirely!) outside of the city of Tromso… but like I mentioned above, it’s pretty far out, an hour and half’s drive away from Tromso city center.
+The Tromsø Ice Domes is a igloo structure made entirely of ice (yes, entirely!) outside of the city of Tromsø… but like I mentioned above, it’s pretty far out, an hour and half’s drive away from Tromsø city center.

-It’s a relatively new attraction, as it first opened for the winter 2017-2018 season, but it’s been running like a well-oiled machine since its establishment.
+It’s a relatively new attraction, as it first opened for the winter 2017-2018 season, but it’s been running like a well-oiled machine since its establishment, welcoming hundreds of visitors a day.

-Quickly, it became one of the must-do winter excursions in Tromso, and with good reason — it’s absolutely epic and memorable, even for just a quick day visit.
+It quickly became one of the must-do winter excursions in Tromso, and with good reason — it’s epic and memorable, even for just a quick day visit.
+If you have at least three days allocated for your Tromso winter itinerary, I personally think the Tromsø Ice Domes warrant a visit as part of that plan.

 Allison Green standing in a winter coat and snow shoes and red winter hat, inside the Tromso Ice Domes with an ice wall with ornate carvings